how to tell my boyfriend I want to wait until marriage

 And most importantly when you detect red flags while dating, you won’t prolong the break-up process, because you are having sex.

 2. Acknowledge his struggle

-According to a friend of mine not being able to ejaculate for a long period of time is almost like not allowing yourself to pee.
-Which sounds horrible to me.
+But according to a male friend of mine not being able to ejaculate for a long period of time is almost like not allowing yourself to pee.

 Help him by doing some research on the topic.
 Find Christian men online or offline to point him towards.